 See the complete range of styles we offer here:

 This is the most commonly recognised form of ‘Ballet’ where students learn proper stance to produce movement with lightness, speed, grace and strength.
 Confidence and posture are greatly enhanced by classical ballet and students can master other forms of dance with ease.

-Is a more modern free form of dance than classical ballet or jazz, although technically very demanding.
+A more modern free form of dance than classical ballet or jazz, although technically very demanding.
 Students with a strong classical background quickly grasp the technique of contemporary as these forms of dance complement each other.
 Contemporary is recommended for the student who is seriously considering a career in ballet or dance.

 Many children and teenagers find jazz enjoyable for fun and fitness.
 At the same time they develop the posture and co-ordination for everyday life.
 Jazz involves stretching and strengthening the body, and then learning amalgamations, turns and jumps that will be combined in a performance routine.
 It is recommended that jazz and classical techniques be learnt together, as they complement one another

-Is taught to dance students, to increase strength and flexibility.
+Offered to dance students, to increase strength and flexibility.
 The exercises are repeated slowly with correct breathing to teach students to instinctively use the correct muscles in their dance training

 A challenge for the feet and mind as this style demands a strong sense of rhythm & co-ordination.
 Our tap classes teach exceptional technique, rhythmical training & musical appreciation

-Is a class for dedicated students to focus on stretching and strengthening their muscles which will aid them in their technique classes
+For dedicated students to focus on stretching and strengthening their muscles which will aid them in their technique classes